pantrypoints/sp/content/en/research/aristotle/metaphysics/book-10/part-7.md

-Since contraries admit of an intermediate and in some cases have it, intermediates must be composed of the contraries.
+Since contraries have an intermediate then intermediates are composed of the contraries.

 1. All intermediates are in the same genus as the things between which they stand.